Coherent confluence modulo relations and double groupoids: Introduction

-In Section~\ref{S:PolygraphsModulo}, we define termination property for polygraphs modulo and we recall from \cite{Huet80} Huet's principle of double induction, that we use in many proofs in this article.
-We define confluence properties on polygraphs modulo, as introduced by Huet in \cite{Huet80} and by Jouannaud and Kirchner in \cite{JouannaudKirchner84}, and we present a completion procedure for the $n$-polygraph modulo $\ER$ in terms of critical branchings that implements inference rules for completion modulo given by Bachmair and Dershowitz in \cite{BachmairDershowitz89}.
+\end{enumerate} \end{quote} This means that $S$ contains all the generating $n$-cells of $R_n$ and that every generating $n$-cell in~$S$ can be written $(e,f,e')$ with $e,e'\in\tck{E}_n$ and $f$ in $R_n^{\ast (1)}$.
+In this way, a presentation modulo is split into two parts: oriented rules defined by $R_n$ and non-oriented equations defined by~$E_n$.
+In Section~\ref{S:PolygraphsModulo}, we define the termination property for polygraphs modulo and we recall from \cite{Huet80} Huet's principle of double induction.
+We define confluence properties for polygraphs modulo following Huet \cite{Huet80} and Jouannaud-Kirchner \cite{JouannaudKirchner84}.
+We give a completion procedure for the $n$-polygraph modulo $(R,E,\ER)$ in terms of critical branchings that implements inference rules for completion modulo given by Bachmair and Dershowitz in \cite{BachmairDershowitz89}.
+Proofs of confluence modulo involve square diagrams whose horizontal edges correspond to rewriting paths with respect to $S$ and vertical edges correspond to congruences with respect to $E$.
+In this work, we extend this interpretation by considering faces which describe generating syzygies modulo.
+To this purpose, we formulate the notion of coherence modulo for an~$n$-category using the structure of $n$-categories enriched in double groupoids.

-\subsubsection{Confluence modulo and double categories}
+\subsection{Confluence modulo and double categories}

-We formulate the notion of coherence modulo for an~$(n-1)$-category using the structure of $(n-1)$-category enriched in double groupoids.
 The notion of double category was first introduced by Ehresmann in~\cite{Ehresmann63} as an internal category in the category of categories.
 The notion of double groupoids, that is internal groupoids in the category of groupoids, and its higher-dimensional versions have been widely used in homotopy theory, \cite{BrownSpencer76, BrownHiggins78}, see \cite{BrownHigginsSivera11} and \cite{Brown04} for a complete account on the theory.
-A double category gives four related categories: a vertical category, an horizontal category and two categories of squares with either vertical or horizontal cells as sources and targets.
+A double category gives four related categories: a vertical and a horizontal one, and two categories of squares with either vertical or horizontal cells as sources and targets.
 A square cell $A$ is pictured by